 Short Version

 A fairly normal installation works fine to the point of a fully functional ordinary laptop.
-The tablet features now work, though multiple fingers one the digitizer is still not functional.
+The tablet features now work, though multiple finger input is still non-functional (but may get fixed soon).

 My xorg.conf.
 Its not clean, and may not be the best one can do, but I figure others might find some useful tidbits.